 Tip 5: Go for pink and red in colour choice

 Rather than using black and grey colours, go for pink, red, yellow, and orange colours that will make everyone look prettier.
 Also, ensure that they are all organic.
 And yes, do not forget to paint your nails too with a thick coat of colours to ensure that Holi colours wont damage your nails too.

 Tip 7: Keep your eyes safe

 Ensure that no powder goes inside your eyes.
 The best thing to do is to wear sunglasses while you play Holi.
 Eyes are extremely sensitive and they should be protected all the time.
 Since it is your face, which is going to get coloured the most, it is essential to keep your eyes protected throughout the celebrations.

 Tip 8: If travelling, keep the windows closed

 Holi is celebrated throughout India.
 Beit in the streets or in the cities.
-A bunch of people will come out on the streets and they will throw all kinds of things on the passer-by, now, that is something that we don’t support, what so ever.
+A bunch of people will come out on the streets and they will throw all kinds of things on the passer-by, now, that is something that we do not support, what so ever.
 You should harm or disturb other people.
-If someone allows, then it’s a different case, otherwise, don’t.
+If someone allows, then it is a different case, otherwise, do not.
 Well, you never know this can happen to you.
 People throw balloon and raw eggs at cars and bikes too.
 In order to save yourself from this while you travel, just keep the windows of your car fully covered.

 Play a safe Holi people.
 Celebrate the day of colour with love and affection.
 Keep yourself safe and remember to use organic colours.
 Happy Holi, everyone!